comtihon/enot/README.md

 This will build a project if not built, install [relx](https://github.com/erlware/relx]creates) if not installed, create `relx.config`, `rel/vm.args`, `rel/sys.config` if not exist and build a release using relx in `_rel` directory.

+### Package management api
+To learn how to fetch, install, uninstall and list coon packages read [commands](docs/commands.md).

 ### Project Configuration
 Coon configuration file is `coonfig.json`, it is placed in project_dir.
 It is in [JSON](http://www.json.org) format.